davidwoolf/website/static/using-window-postmessage-react.md

 ```

 - our iframe component stores the parent window origin (a value you should know and check if you are using the message listeners) and a local message state variable
-- if there is no message (the mounted state), it returns a default view.
+- if there is no message (the mounted state), the component returns a default view.
 Otherwise it prints out the received message
 - a `useEffect` function is used to listen for messages and clean up after itself when the effect is re-run or the component is unmounted (in this case, it’s during every render)
 - The listener calls `onRecievedMessage` which ensures the origin of the message came from our parent window and, if so, updates the `message` state variable